lahdekorpi/gitlab-init/README.md

 - When installing a new machine and wanting to get a quick start
 - Getting new people joining your team quickly set up
 - Use a unified directory structure for everyone
+- When you just want to git clone all Gitlab projects

 ## Installation